penumbra-zone/web/docs/guiding-principles.md

 ## Modularity from the beginning

-We should attempt to be liberal about adding packages if we think it can get re-use from another app in this repo or even outside.
+We should attempt to be liberal about adding packages if we think it can get reuse from another app in this repo or even outside.
 This will allow us to expose critical functionality that can make developing further apps easier.